librenms/librenms/doc/Extensions/Applications.md

 ## Redis

-SNMP extend script to monitor your Redis Server
+Script to monitor your Redis Server

 ### SNMP Extend